root-project/root/README/ReleaseNotes/v608/index.md

 * Added support for AWS temporary security credentials to TS3WebFile by allowing the security token to be given.
 * Resolve an issue when space is freed in a large `ROOT` file and a TDirectory is updated and stored the lower (less than 2GB) freed portion of the file [ROOT-8055].

+- ##### TBufferJSON:
+   - support data members with //[fN] comment
+   - preliminary support of STL containers
+   - JSON data can be produced with TObject::SaveAs() method

 ## TTree Libraries

 * TChains can now be histogrammed without any C++ code, using the command line tool `rootdrawtree`.
 It is based on the new class `TSimpleAnalysis`.